BefuddledBrain/dtRmdTMA/README.md

 If you don't want or need equation numbers, just delete the line wherever it appears.

-## Latest additions (20/11/2020)
+## Latest additions (15/06/2023)
-Added ggplot2 to demo file.
-It includes:
-* Code to add LaTeX text or maths expressions to any text in the plot.
-* All text in the plot defaults to "serif" (try "Times" or "Palatino" if you prefer)
-* It is possible to use Donald Knuth's "computer modern" font but the process is too convoluted for a Friday night.
+I've changed to using Quarto instead of Rmarkdown.
+No convincing reason; I just wanted to try it out because I was seeing more noise about it.
+I can't remember if I had to adapt the TEX file to use with Quarto.

 ## Suggestions
 Before using this Rmarkdown file: